mozilla/mozillians/docs/installation-virtualenv.rst

    .. note::

-      Since you are using a virtual environment all the python packages you will install while the environment is active, will be available only within this environment.
+      Since you are using a virtual environment, all the python packages you will install while the environment is active will be available only within this environment.
 Your system's python libraries will remain intact.